AnyChart/docs.anychart.com/Gantt_Chart/Date_and_Time_Formats.md

 * `new Date("2018-01-15")`
 * `new Date("2018-01-15T00:00:00.000Z")`

-Below, there is a sample code showing how to use dates in this format when you create a Gantt chart:
+Below, there is a sample code showing how to use dates in this format to create a Gantt chart:

 ```
 // create data